Fall of communism in Albania: Post-communist government

 The change from communism to capitalism evidently had many challenges.
 The Democratic Party had to implement the reforms it had promised, but they were either too slow or did not solve the nation's problems, resulting in people disappointed when their hopes for fast prosperity went unfulfilled.
 Many Albanians were also frustrated by Sali Berisha's growing authoritarianism, including pressure on the opposition, media and civil society.
 In the general elections of June 1996, the Democratic Party tried to win an absolute majority and manipulated the results.

-The government fell in 1997 after the collapse of a number of large "pyramid schemes" (more accurately, Ponzi schemes) and widespread corruption, which caused disorder and rebellion throughout the country.
-The government attempted to suppress the revolt by force but the attempt failed, due to low morale and corruption in the armed forces.
+The 1997 Albanian civil unrest caused the government to fall after the collapse of a number of large "pyramid schemes" (more accurately, Ponzi schemes) and widespread corruption in Albania, which caused disorder and rebellion throughout the country.
+The government attempted to suppress the revolt by force but the attempt failed, due to low morale and corruption in the military of Albania.
 With the help of international mediation led by OSCE special envoy Franz Vranitzky, the ruling and opposition parties agreed to form a Reconciliation Government and to hold new elections.
 To secure calm and to prevent an outward refugee flow, nine states contributed military forces to an international force called Operation Alba.

-Elections in June 1997 brought the opposition Socialist Party (former communist party) to power, and it ruled under various prime ministers until 2005.
+The 1997 Albanian parliamentary elections in June brought the opposition Socialist Party (former communist party) to power, and it ruled under various prime ministers until 2005.
 The Democratic Party won parliamentary elections in 2005 and 2009, and Albania was governed again by Sali Berisha, this time as prime minister.
 The Socialist Party won the elections in 2013, and is governed by its party head and Prime Minister Edi Rama.

-According to the constitution, approved by referendum on November 22, 1998, promulgated on November 28, 1998, and amended in January 2007, Albania has a democratic system of government with separation of powers and protection of fundamental human rights.
+According to the constitution, approved by referendum on 22 November 1998, promulgated on 28 November 1998, and amended in January 2007, Albania has a democratic system of government with separation of powers and protection of fundamental human rights.

 Since the end of communism, the country became more aligned towards the West than its, albeit unenthused, relations with Russia or China.
 Albania joined NATO in 2009 and is aiming to join the European Union in the future.